knowledge-kitchen

 I’m pretty sure I just failed the course.
 What should I do?

-There's nothing we can do at this point.
-Usually, unless they are of the rare unsympathetic professor type or they have made a very grave mistake, your professor will have already been lenient with you to try to help you prevent this, regardless of whether they explicitly have told you so or not.
+There’s nothing we can do at this point.
+Usually, unless they are of the rare unsympathetic instructor type or they have made a very grave mistake, your instructor will have already been lenient with you to try to help you prevent this, regardless of whether they explicitly have told you so or not.
 Take this as a lesson, and try not to do this again with another course.
 Take everything in perspective - university is just one small part of your hopefully long and healthy life full of interesting experiences.

 In-class etiquette